 The most common causes for hair loss are genetic tendencies, postpartum and post-menopausal hair loss, and stress-related hair loss.
 Nutrient deficiencies can also lead to thinning hair.
-A deficiency in micronutrients, protein, and amino acids intake can also be a cause of hair loss.
+A deficiency in micronutrients, protein, and amino acids intake can also cause hair loss.
+Excessive hair loss is also common in women and men that follow restrictive diets, low protein, strict vegan diets, and people after crash diets or weight-loss surgeries.

-A balanced diet rich in certain nutrients can promote hair growth and support the scalp and hair follicles in these cases.
+A balanced diet rich in particular nutrients can promote hair growth and support the scalp and hair follicles in these cases.

 What is our hair made of?